dependents/Dependents/readme.md

 ### Configuring settings

-There a two ways in which to invoke the package settings.
+There are two ways in which to invoke the package settings.

 One is globally via entires in a user settings file `Preferences -> Package Settings -> Dependents -> Settings-User`.
 You can open the `Settings-Default` file and copy and paste the contents as a starter template.
 Do not edit the default file as that will be overwritten with updates.